15-year-old Girl Killed Two In Latest US School Shooting: Police - UrduPoint

 -

-15-year-old girl killed two in latest US school shooting: police2 minutes ago
+15-year-old girl killed two in latest US school shooting: police3 minutes ago

 -